A chronology of key events:

 1983 May - Lebanon and Israel announce the end of hostilities.
 Syrian forces remain in Lebanon.

-1984 Rifaat is promoted to the post of vice-president.
+1984 - President's brother Rifaat promoted to vice-president.

 Return to Lebanon